ModDota/moddota.github.io/_articles/scripting/lava-damage.md

 ![](/images/external/5eZycip.png)

-Next we go to Outputs tabs in top and click on it add the following in the picture.
+Next, go to the Outputs tab at the top, click on it, and add the following as shown in the picture.

 ![](/images/external/nvr9nhv.png)

-Now go to your vscript folder and create a file called lavatrigger.lua and put this script inside.
+Now go to your `vscripts` folder and create a file called `lavatrigger.lua` and put this script inside.

 ```lua
 LAVA_MODIFIER_NAME = "lava_modifier"